 · A systematic curriculum designed to build upon the lessons taught in previous catechetical study.
 Since it is designed to aide children in knowing and loving Christ and His Church, the curriculum is not built solely around the preparation for sacraments.
 Conscientious parents will keep their children enrolled in religious education classes as long as they attend public school, from Kindergarten through 8th grade.

 · A two-year course of study (as required by the Diocese of Harrisburg) at the age-appropriate level of religious formation in preparation to receive the sacraments of First Holy Communion and Confirmation.
+The appropriate time to begin preparation for First Holy Communion is in First through Second Grade.
+The appropriate time to begin preparation for Confirmation is seventh through eighth grade.

 · Specialized instruction for children with Developmental delays or other disabilities can be arranged in direct consultation with Mrs. Starceski.